 AWS vs. Azure vs. Google Cloud Earnings

-To get a sense of the AWS vs Azure vs Google Cloud market share breakdown, let’s take a look at what each cloud provider’s reports shared.
+So within that market, let’s take a look at the AWS vs Azure vs Google Cloud market share breakdown and what each cloud provider’s reports shared.

 Bezos has said, “AWS had the unusual advantage of a seven-year head start before facing like-minded competition.
 As a result, the AWS services are by far the most evolved and most functionality-rich.”